AlonBS/Ray_Tracer/README.md

 	                          lights are present.
 	  --flat-shading          Indicate whether flat shading should be used.
-If set, face normals will be used, otherwise (and by default), normals are interpolated and for much smoother image.
+If set, face normals will be used, otherwise (and by default), normals are interpolated for a much smoother image.